Interpreting profiling data

 When grouping doesn't help reduce the amount of profiling data from the results, you can use filters to remove some rows from the table.
 Component filtering lets you see only those records related to the specified component, or you can use Data filtering to filter based on timing values.

-When filtering is applied, the <filtered> element remains in the view as a remainder of the filtered elements, and the total number of these elements is visible in the Count column.
+When filtering is applied, the <filtered> element remains in the view as a reminder of the filtered elements, and the total number of these elements is visible in the Count column.

 - On the Execution Time view mneu, select Filters.